erikgahner/fp-meaning/README.md

 ---

 ### Description and Data Sources
 Replication material for commentary forthcoming in [Frontiers in Psychology](http://journal.frontiersin.org/journal/psychology).
-Data from two different data sources is needed in order to replicate the results reported in the commentary, 1) the original data from Alter and Hersfield (2014) and Wave 1 to Wave 6 of the World Values Survey:
+Data from two different data sources is needed in order to replicate the results reported in the commentary, namely 1) the original data from Alter and Hersfield (2014) and 2) Wave 1 to Wave 6 of the World Values Survey.
+All data sets can be obtained for free online:

-- Data from Alter and Hershfield (2014) can be downloaded in SPSS format from [http://www.openicpsr.org/repoEntity/show/18882?versionId=18882V2](http://www.openicpsr.org/repoEntity/show/18882?versionId=18882V2)
+- Data from Alter and Hershfield (2014) can be downloaded in SPSS format (`.sav`) from [http://www.openicpsr.org/repoEntity/show/18882?versionId=18882V2](http://www.openicpsr.org/repoEntity/show/18882?versionId=18882V2)
 - Data from World Values Survey can be downloaded in SPSS format from [http://www.worldvaluessurvey.org/](http://www.worldvaluessurvey.org/) (usage information required)

 ### Author/contact

- - Erik Gahner Larsen, University of Southern Denmark, erikgahner@gmail.com
+ - Erik Gahner Larsen, Department of Political Science, University of Southern Denmark, erikgahner@gmail.com

 ### Repository content